markhj/cpp-opengl-glfw-glad/README.md

 The GLAD library is typically generated using https://glad.dav1d.de.
 You may want to make changes to it and replace the version located in the *libs* directory.

+# LFS-readiness :floppy_disk:

+The ``.gitattributes`` file has some initial recommendations for what you can store in Git Large File Storage (LFS).